The best place for a wireless router

 8. Mirrors and fish tanks

-It may sound bizarre, but fish tanks and mirrors are also the enemy of home broadband.
+It may sound bizarre, but fish tanks and mirrors are also the enemies of home broadband.
 Water inhibits Wi-Fi signal, so placing your router next to a fish tank is likely to have a negative impact on its stability.
-Interestingly, this is also while mobile Internet is sometimes disrupted in busy spaces, as the water in human bodies will also dampen Internet signal.
+Interestingly, this is also while the mobile Internet is sometimes disrupted in busy spaces, as the water in human bodies will also dampen Internet signal.

 Placing it near a mirror will also cause the radio waves used to transmit wireless Internet to reflect, which can have a negative impact on performance by scattering and distorting the signal.
-It's not just mirrors, either, be wary of stainless steel countertops, filing cabinets, or any other flat, reflective surface.
+It's not just mirrored, either, be wary of stainless steel countertops, filing cabinets, or any other flat, reflective surface.

 9. Experiment with different locations

-Don't settle for the first location you place your wireless router.
+Do not settle for the first location you place your wireless router.
 Experiment by changing the location of your router to see if the signal strength or stability improves on your various devices.
 This can help you find the perfect spot, so you can achieve the most powerful and reliable Wi-Fi connection possible.